 - Bring the berries to a boil and allow them to cook down for about 2-3 minutes.

 - Turn off the heat and allow to cool a little.
 It’s that easy!

 Can I make the berry compote sugar free?

 Yes, if you are trying to avoid processed sugar, simply leave the sugar out or replace it with maple syrup or your favorite sugar alternative.
 If you don’t like things too sweet, you may find that the berries are sweet enough to make a delicious compote.

 What do you use a compote for?

-Use berry compote on vegan cheesecake or turn a boring bowl of vegan ice cream into a Sunday!
+Use berry compote on vegan cheesecake or turn a boring bowl of vegan ice cream into an ice-cream Sunday!
 It can also turn plain soy yogurt into your favorite berry flavor as well.